 Use technology often

 Your confidence and digital literacy grows as you use technology.
-Hands on practice provides you with tactile and visual cues that help you become comfortable with exploring functionalities.
+Hands-on practice provides you with tactile and visual cues that help you become comfortable with exploring functionalities.
 Handling them becomes second nature to you with repeated use.
-You may even discover later on that you already had the soft skills to use the technology, all you needed to do was to let go of fears and give it a try.
-Give yourself time and you will be as digitally proficient as any tecchie you know.
+Give yourself time and you will be as digitally proficient as any techy you know.

 Sources: 8 ways to overcome your technology fears so you can work remotely, Rachael Pasini, Virtual Vocations; Overcome your fear of technology and upgrades, Mark Schwartz, Monster; and Technophobia is a fear related to the loss of control, Lisa Fritscher, verywellmind.
 Accessed December 6, 2019.